alixanderthegreat/education/go/annalyns-infiltration/notes.md

 Well, it seems like I need to remember that tests are there for a reason, they are meant to tell you that you have failed.
 And just because `-v` shows you a lot of `PASS` signals, doesn't mean you have.
 A helpful tool here is to end the test at exactly where you have failed with `-failfast`.

 It also makes sense to start using atomic commits to ensure better speed moving forward.
+The big mistake that I had made was using `||` instead of `&&` within `if the prisoner is awake and the other 2 characters are asleep`.
+Interesting 🤔.